 5. List different types of industries

-List different types of industries in the States and collect information about the types of raw materials used, modes of their procurement and disposal of wastes generated.
+List different type of industries in the States and collect information about the types of raw materials used, modes of their procurement and disposal of wastes generated.
 Classify these industries as polluting or environment friendly and suggest possible ways of reducing pollution caused by these units.

 6. Need for industrialization in India